Ben Bradlee: Early life and education

-Ben Bradlee was born in Boston, Massachusetts, to Frederick Josiah Bradlee, Jr., who was from the Boston Brahmin Bradlee family and who was an investment banker, and Josephine de Gersdorff, daughter of a Wall Street lawyer.
+Ben Bradlee was born in Boston, Massachusetts, to Frederick Josiah Bradlee Jr., who was from the Boston Brahmin Bradlee family and who was an investment banker, and Josephine de Gersdorff, daughter of a Wall Street lawyer.
 His great uncle was Frank Crowninshield, founder and first editor of Vanity Fair.

 Bradlee was the second of three children; his siblings were older brother Frederick, a writer and Broadway stage actor, and younger sister Constance.
 The children grew up in a wealthy family with domestic staff.
 They learned French from governesses, took piano and riding lessons, and went to the symphony and the opera; but the stock market crash of 1929 cost Bradlee's father his job, and he took on whatever work he could find to support his family, including selling deodorants and molybdenum mining stock "for companies founded and financed by some of his rich pals", according to his son Ben Bradlee.
-His father's career opportunities improved later, serving as a financial consultant to the Boston Museum of Fine Arts and being appointed to the Massachusetts State Parole Board in 1945, of which he was president for ten years until his retirement in 1957.
+His father's career improved later: he served as a financial consultant to the Boston Museum of Fine Arts and was appointed to the Massachusetts State Parole Board in 1945, of which he was president for ten years until his retirement in 1957.

 With the help of wealthy relatives, Bradlee was able to continue his education at Dexter School, and to finish high school at St. Mark's School, where he played varsity baseball.
 At St. Mark's he contracted polio, but sufficiently recovered to walk without limping.
 He attended Harvard College, where his father had been a star football player, and graduated in 1942 with a combined Greek–English major.